Mictronics/readsb/README.md

 * Fixed memory leaks on exit
 * Optimized structure memory layout for minimum padding.

-:exclamation: **This branch is using browsers indexed database for aircraft meta data storage.
+:exclamation: **This fork is using browsers indexed database for aircraft meta data storage.
 The database is loaded from server on version change, when empty or doesn't exists.**

 **Your browser may not support indexed database if it's disabled or you are browsing in private mode.